0xdeceiverAngel/url-shortener/README.md

 ## feature
 - use recaptcha to avoid abuse
 - shorten url redirect
-- private image share,can lock with password
+- private image share,lock with password
 ## base on
 - docker
 - laravel